Continue with Facebook

 Vision and eye problems that develop in hATTR amyloidosis include:

-Vision issues such as glaucoma are more common among older adults, people with diabetes or high blood pressure, and those who have experienced eye injuries.
-Your eye doctor can evaluate your risk factors, discuss them with you, and perform an eye exam to find the cause of your symptoms.
+Vision problems like glaucoma are more common in older adults and in people who have diabetes, high blood pressure, or a history of eye injuries.
+Your eye doctor can review your risk factors with you and perform an eye exam to figure out what’s causing your symptoms.

 The symptoms described in this article can be similar to those of other conditions, so getting an accurate diagnosis from a healthcare professional is important.
 Detecting hATTR amyloidosis early and starting treatment can help manage symptoms and improve quality of life.
-Acting early may also slow the progression of the disease and, in some cases, help people live longer.
-By addressing the buildup of amyloid fibrils before they cause serious organ damage, individuals can have a better chance of staying healthy for a longer time.
+Acting early may also slow the progression of the disease and, in some cases, help you live longer.
+By addressing the buildup of amyloid fibrils before they cause serious organ damage, you may have a better chance of staying healthy for a longer time.

 Which symptoms of hATTR amyloidosis have you experienced?
-Leave a note in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 Get updates directly to your inbox.